Our Musicians

 Alycia Jewes

-Ben is a Senior Associate at J.P.
-Morgan covering Data Analytics, Artificial Intelligence, and Machine Learning projects as a PM.
-He read Music at Oxford University graduating in June 2016.
+Ben read Music at Oxford University graduating in June 2016.
 His undergraduate thesis examined the intersection of music, theology and politics in Tudor England, in relation to the Book of Common Prayer Noted by John Merbecke.
-As a keen cellist, Ben led the cello sections of the Oxford University Philharmonia and the Oxford Millennium Orchestra, the latter of which he was President from 2015–2016.
+Ben led the cello sections of the Oxford University Philharmonia and the Oxford Millennium Orchestra, the latter of which he was President from 2015–2016.

 Ben Kimberley